Commonly Used Features on Statsig for Enterprise Customers

 Tags for organization

-Metric properties let you break out an event such as add-to-cart into product categories such as sports, toys, appliances, electronics.
-To do this, you would simply log add-to-cart events and provide the product category in the event’s value field.
-See more
+Metric properties let you break out an event such as add-to-cart into product categories like sports, toys, appliances, and electronics.
+Log add-to-cart events and provide the product category in the event's value field.
+Refer to metric dimensions

-Statsig supports two classes of Slack Notifications - Project and Personal.
-Project Notifications will drop into a Slack channel you choose updates including Configuration changes (User1 rolled out Feature1 to 100% of Everyone), Health Check Alerts (Experiment1 is failing Sample Ratio Mismatch checks) and Statsig Health Status Reports (also posted to https://status.statsig.com).
+Statsig supports two classes of Slack Notifications: Project and Personal.
+Project Notifications post to a Slack channel you choose, including configuration changes (User1 rolled out Feature1 to 100% of Everyone), health check alerts (Experiment1 is failing Sample Ratio Mismatch checks), and Statsig health status reports (also posted to https://status.statsig.com).

 Discussions

-Feature rollout and experimentation are collaborative exercises where teams work together.
-Often this collaboration requires people taking screenshots, looking at metrics and DMing team mates to ask them questions.
-This information is siloed and lost to others.
-In-context Discussions allow teams to discuss aspects of the feature rollout or experiment while making this context available to other team members.
-Common reasons include discussing a surprising metric lift, asking questions on validation performed before ramping up a feature rollout or even keeping a running log of observations/escalations that can be referenced when the experiment is complete.
+Feature rollout and experimentation are collaborative.
+Teams often take screenshots, review metrics, and message teammates to ask questions, but this information is siloed and lost to others.
+In-context Discussions let teams discuss aspects of a feature rollout or experiment while keeping that context available to all team members.
+Common uses include discussing a surprising metric lift, asking questions about validation before ramping up a rollout, or keeping a running log of observations you can reference when the experiment is complete.

 Users tab

-The users tab is a powerful diagnostics tool for developers trying to troubleshoot or validate experiments.
-It can answer questions like “which experiment group was this user in?” or “when did the user first see this feature?”.
-See more.
+The users tab is a diagnostics tool for developers troubleshooting or validating experiments.
+It answers questions such as "which experiment group was this user in?" or "when did the user first see this feature?".
+Refer to Users for more details.